15 Worst And Best Airlines To Fly To Paris In 2023

 Despite the fact that the two legs of our trip were scheduled independently, the agent at GLA checked our bags all the way to JFK.
 Although one suitcase was lost in transit, it was eventually recovered and delivered the following day.

 Overall, it was a fantastic bargain for such high-quality business-class treatment.
-We would do it again on the same routes, except we might avoid taking an overbooked flight out of DUB to Athens or Rome in the economy class.
+We would do it again on the same routes, except we might avoid taking an overbooked flight out of DUB to Athens or Rome in economy class.

 6. Lufthansa Airline

 It’s only fair to remark that Lufthansa got me and all my stuff to our final destination on schedule and without incident.
-More surprise, the flight was not only enjoyable and comfortable, but also well-serviced, despite being completely packed.
+More surprise, the flight was not only enjoyable and comfortable but also well-serviced despite being completely packed.

-Though Lufthansa isn’t as flashy as Qatar or Singapore, the airline serves out tasty meals and never runs out of drinks.
-Even though the 2-2-2 seating configuration isn’t up to date with the rest of business class, I had no problems with my 11-hour flight.
+Though Lufthansa isn’t as flashy as Qatar or Singapore, the airline serves tasty meals and never runs out of drinks.
+Even though the 2-2-2 seating configuration isn’t up to date with the rest of the business class, I had no problems with my 11-hour flight.

-7. French bee Airline
+7. French Bee Airline

 When considering the cost, I thought the airline was fantastic and will use them again.
 The chairs are really narrow, and if my hips were any wider, I wouldn’t be able to sit on them.
 It was not possible to raise the armrest of the seat I was in to make more legroom.

-Hurts if you weigh more than about 220 pounds.
 Another source of disarray is the boarding procedure.
 I like that they board the plane backward, but it always seems like a mad rush to get to the front to hear which rows can board.
 Then, everyone hurries to board the train.

 The flight attendants were kind, the plane was spotless, and there was a reasonable selection of entertainment options.
 The airline’s toilets were also spotless, and I would gladly fly them again for the price.